 \subsection{Probabilistic thermodynamic analysis}

-Probabilistic metabolic optimisation (PMO) of the model was performed using the PTA python package \cite{gollub_probabilistic_2021}, providing the software with the curated thermodynamic estimates generated for this model.
-The default values available through the package for growth on M9 medium with glucose (which include measurements from \cite{gerosa_pseudo-transition_2015}) were used as priors for the concentration of metabolites, and the growth rate was bounded below by the reported value in \cite{gerosa_pseudo-transition_2015}.
-Further, for this analysis, which requires every flux in the solution to have a well-defined directionality, two transhydrogenase reactions (NADH17pp, and THD2pp) were allowed to operate reversibly \cite{gollub_probabilistic_2021}.
+Probabilistic metabolic optimisation (PMO) of the model was performed using the PTA Python package \cite{gollub_probabilistic_2021}, providing the software with the curated thermodynamic estimates generated for this model.
+The default values available through the package for growth in M9 medium with glucose (which include measurements from \citeauthoryear{gerosa_pseudo-transition_2015}) were used as priors for the concentration of metabolites, and the growth rate was bounded from below by the reported value in \cite{gerosa_pseudo-transition_2015}.
+Furthermore, for this analysis, which requires that each flux in the solution have a well-defined directionality, two transhydrogenase reactions (NADH17pp and THD2pp) were allowed to operate reversibly \cite{gollub_probabilistic_2021}.

 To analyse the thermodynamic state computed by PTA, we compute the flux-force efficacy \(\eta\) for each reaction as (see Figure \ref{FFE_plot}):